 - Texas courts apply strict guidelines when making child support orders.
 These guidelines take into account factors such as net income, other financial resources and the needs of the child or children involved.

 - However, courts are open to arrangements made between parents.
 As long as a negotiated support arrangement is in the best interests of any children involved, a court will most likely approve a privately negotiated support arrangement.

 - Child support orders are not set in stone.
 If the circumstances of one or both parents substantially change following a divorce or custody order, a court may consider a modification.
 Child support can also be modified every three years in certain situations.

 Additional considerations must be kept in mind when approaching a child support dispute, during the initial consultation I can assess your situation and determine the best way to proceed.

-“he fought to get us everything we were entitled to” S.U. – San Antonio
+“He fought to get us everything we were entitled to.” – S.U., San Antonio

-New Braunfels Child Support Modification Lawyer
+Representation For Child Support Modification Lawyer

 My firm also handles child support enforcement and modification actions.
 If you are having trouble making your child support payments or are not receiving payments that you are supposed to be receiving, I encourage you to contact me to find a way to resolve your situation.

 Contact Me For An Initial Consultation